-It’s hard to believe that a destination this exotic is not only close to the United States (2.5 hours from Miami) but a part of it.
+It’s hard to believe that a destination this exotic is not only close to the United States (2.5 hours from Miami) but also part of it.
 When you travel to Puerto Rico, you’ll discover gorgeous white sandy beaches, delicious food, fascinating Spanish history, and extraordinary natural attractions that include a rain forest and a bay where you can swim at night surrounded by millions of tiny, glowing creatures.

-Puerto Rico Flag
+Getting to Puerto Rico

 Mona Island offers snorkelers and scuba divers exceptional visibility and a huge variety of marine life including turtles and octopuses.
 Hope for a cloudy night so you can take a mystical, nighttime swim in the bioluminescent bay on the island of Vieques or in Fajardo.

 Puerto Rican restaurants serve traditional Criolla food (a blend of Taíno, Spanish and African influences) as well as just about every international cuisine.
 Mofongo, a favorite island dish consisting of mashed green plantains fried with garlic and other seasonings, can be served plain or stuffed with meat or seafood.

 Look for restaurants participating in the Mesones Gastronomicos Program if you want to sample traditional dishes.
 San Juan has a wonderful selection of restaurants, from upscale fine dining to familiar U.S. chain eateries, while other cities, especially those that are further inland, will offer a wide selection of local and international fare.